The job of the Student Body President:

 The president has the duty to approve bills and resolutions passed by the Student Senate while reserving the right to veto entire bills and resolutions and also line-item vetoes.

 The president approves the Student Senate agendas but does not preside over the Student Senate.
 She does, however, call and conduct executive officer meetings and SGA meetings.

 The president has the power to appoint a great number of positions including but not limited to:

 Student Judicial Board Members

 SGA Staff Members

 Standing Committee Chairs

 University-Wide Committee Members

 Finally, the president is an advisor to Senators and Committee chairs in SGA.
-President Muller is always open to hear directly from the student body.
-He can be reached at email@example.com.
+President Lord is always open to hearing directly from the student body and encourages all students to engage with SGA.
+She can be reached at email@example.com.